Liability Insurance for Dietary Supplement and Nutraceutical Companies

 Dietary supplement distributors and manufacturers need to make sure that health claims made have sufficient supporting evidence that they are not false or misleading.
 The Federal Trade Commission’s role is to ensure consumers receive accurate information about dietary supplements so informed decisions can be made about the products.
 The Federal Trade Commission has an advertising guide publication for the industry available on its website.
 Truth-in-advertising standards are particularly important for dietary supplement and nutraceutical marketers.

-Please refer to our article regarding issues with Personal & Advertising Injury and Intellectual Property coverage in the dietary supplement and nutraceutical industry.
+Please also see to our detailed article regarding issues with Personal & Advertising Injury and Intellectual Property coverage in the dietary supplement and nutraceutical industry.